There are two job titles that lots of people get confused about: CEO and president.

 The owner, who's also a CEO and president, probably has more of a vested interest in seeing her company succeed than a CEO or president who doesn't own the company.

-Differences in duties and hierarchy
+CEO and President: duties and hierarchy differences?

 Sometimes, there's a whirlwind of confusion about the division of responsibilities between the owner, chief executive officer, and president.